mui/material-ui/docs/src/pages/customization/overrides.md

 # Overrides

-As components evolve in different contexts, Material-UI supports four different types of customization needs going from **the most specific** to **the most generic**:
+As components can be used in different contexts, Material-UI supports four different types of customization requirements going from **the most specific** to **the most generic**:

 1. [Specific variation for a one-time situation](#1-specific-variation-for-a-one-time-situation)
 2. [Specific variation of a component](#2-specific-variation-of-a-component) re-used in different contexts